 “Why is God asking this of me?
 I don’t understand,” I wrestled and wrestled inside me.
 I desired more than anything to obey God.
 I had seen how faithful He had been during the past prayer event.
 Yet, all the parts and pieces inside of me that remained in pain screamed at me.
 “Don’t go!
 You’ll die!”

 I kept the war inside as quiet as I could, but it still raged.
-We were two weeks out from the schedule time to depart, and Mercy sensed my battling back and forth.
+We were two weeks out from the scheduled time to depart, and Mercy sensed my battling back and forth.

 “Hey, my mom’s got you a room all ready,” Mercy said enthusiastically.